 (2) The registrar is under no obligation to keep the originals of documents delivered in electronic form, provided the information contained in them has been [recorded].

-(3) This section applies to documents held by the registrar when this section comes into force as
+(3) This section applies to documents held by the registrar when this section

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.